 “It’s a difficult industry because it’s a gray-matter illness,” suggests J.R.
 “No one can see the illness.
 There’s no immediate cure.
 There’s no quick pill.
 Our company improves the function and quality of life for our patients every day.
 Could anything possibly be more important?”

-And how do they do it?
 “If you take care of the people,” says Dr. Greene, “Everything else works itself out.”